softwareunderground/birs-2023/README.md

 ## License

-This work is licensed under a
-[Creative Commons Attribution 4.0 International License][cc-by].
+The sources of the website are licensed under a [Creative Commons Attribution 4.0 International License][cc-by], except for the files that live inside the `archive` directory.

 [![CC BY 4.0][cc-by-image]][cc-by]